Tournament Headquarters will be located at West Creek; 12575 West Creek Parkway, Henrico, VA 23238; Tournament Director: John Faircloth; 804-288-4625

 Direct & Indirect Kicks:

-All dead-ball kicks (kick-ins, kick-offs, free kicks) are indirect with the exception of corner/penalty kicks.
+All dead-ball kicks (kick-ins, kick-offs, free kicks) are indirect (Can be dribbled in) with the exception of corner/penalty kicks.

 Shall be awarded if, in the referee’s opinion, a scoring opportunity was nullified by an infraction (the infraction does not automatically result in a red card).
 Penalty kicks are direct kicks taken from the center of the mid-line with all players (on both teams) behind the mid-line.
 Penalty kicks are dead ball infractions.
 If a goal is not scored, the defense obtains possession with a goal kick.